-The most common professional financial experts and consultants are bookkeepers, CPAs, controllers, and CFOs.
-While there are some skills and duties that overlap, each of these financial professionals offers different professional expertise to companies.
-In general, bookkeepers oversee the books, accountants oversee basic financial reporting, controllers oversee cash flow, CPAs are tax experts, and CFOs are financial strategy and systems experts.
+The most common professional financial experts are Bookkeepers, Accountants, CPAs, Controllers, and CFOs.
+While there are some skills and duties that overlap, each of these financial professionals have different levels of experience and education as well as specializing in different areas of expertise.

 Financial Expert Roles & Responsibilities Breakdown